 We collect water-quality data at popular recreation beaches and share results on Swim Guide, a free mobile app and website.
 You can check current E. coli levels during the summer, find new beaches, and get directions to swim spots.
-With support from our members, the East Multnomah County Soil and Water Conservation District, and the Bullitt Foundation, Riverkeeper monitors 20 sites on the Columbia River for harmful E. coli bacteria.
-This summer alone 31,000 users viewed Riverkeeper’s data on Swim Guide.
-In fact, the Columbia River is one of the most popular regions on Swim Guide, which includes swimming beaches in eight countries.
+With support from our members, the East Multnomah County Soil and Water Conservation District, and the Bullitt Foundation, Riverkeeper monitors 20 sites on the Columbia River for harmful E. coli bacteria and conducts visual assessments to monitor for harmful algal blooms.

 Clean water is a right, and all people deserve the opportunity to swim and fish without fear of getting sick.

 Columbia Riverkeeper monitors water quality at popular Columbia River recreation sites.
 Check current conditions on Swim Guide, a user-friendly app.
-We collect water samples weekly in the Columbia River Gorge from the Hood River and the mainstem Columbia at the Hood River Waterfront Park Swim Beach, Event Site, Outer Hook, and Inner Hook.
+We collect water samples weekly in the Columbia River Gorge and greater Portland area.
 We collect samples at most other sites monthly or twice-monthly.

 Our water quality monitoring data doesn’t gather dust on a shelf.
 Riverkeeper staff and volunteers monitor water quality at popular recreation sites and upload data to Swim Guide, a website and app that make it easy to find and learn about popular swim beaches.
 Download or search Swim Guide in the app store (for iPhone®, iPad®, iPod touch® and Android).